swiftlang/swift-org-website/_posts/2024-01-25-summer-of-code-2023-summary.md

 The implementation speeds up parsing by about **10x** when we parse source incrementally while **only incurring a 2~3% of performance loss** during normal parsing.

-If you’d like to read more about this project and Ziyang’s experience his own words, head over to this post on the Swift forums: [[GSoC 2023] My GSoC Experience](https://forums.swift.org/t/gsoc-2023-my-gsoc-experience/67340).
+If you’d like to read more about this project and Ziyang’s experience in his own words, head over to [his GSoC experience post](https://forums.swift.org/t/gsoc-2023-my-gsoc-experience/67340) on the Swift forums.

 ### Key Path inference and diagnostic improvements